 2.5 Business Interruption Insurance

-Business interruption is financial cover if you are unable to trade to compensate you for loss of income or profits if a major event or natural disaster happens such as:
+Business Interruption Insurance is financial cover if you are unable to trade to compensate you for loss of income or profits if a major event or natural disaster happens such as:

-When you’re self-employed not being able to earn, regardless of who’s to blame, can have a major impact on your life so business interruption insurance can offer you protection and peace of mind that you can continue to pay your personal bills while you get your business back on its feet.
+When you’re self-employed not earning an income, regardless of who’s to blame, can have a major impact on your life.
+Business Interruption Insurance can offer you protection and peace of mind that you can continue to pay your personal bills while you get your business back on its feet.

-Employers liability insurance is a legal requirement when you employ people.
-It is cover for your business in the event that your employee(s) are injured or killed during the course of working for you.
+Employer’s Liability Insurance is a legal requirement when you employ people.
+It‘s cover for your business in the event that your employee(s) become injured or killed while working for you.

 2.7 Business Motor Insurance

-Business motor insurance is different from personal motor insurance and is often overlooked.
-If you plan to use your car for business purposes then you should let the insurer know and extend your policy for business cover.
+Business Motor Insurance is different from Personal Motor Insurance and is frequently overlooked.
+If you plan to use your car for business purposes, then you should let the insurer know and extend your policy for business cover.

-Business motor insurance is generally more expensive than personal motor insurance because insurers assume that a business driver will use their vehicle more and drive more miles, in particular during rush hour.
+Business Motor Insurance is generally more expensive than Personal Motor Insurance.
+This is because insurers assume that a business driver will use their vehicle more and drive more miles, in particular during rush hour.

 3. Insurance If You Work From Home

-Working from home is more popular than ever, especially with freelancers and sole traders because it avoids the costs of renting an office and travel.
-However, insurance, if you are running a business from home, shouldn’t be overlooked.
-If you have more expensive equipment in your home you should check whether your home insurance protects everything under your existing policy.
-Or if you plan to have clients visiting your home, then you may need to consider self-employed public liability insurance to cover you in the event they are injured and you need to pay them compensation.
+Working from home is more popular than ever, especially with freelancers and sole traders because it avoids the costs of renting an office and travelling.
+However, if you are running a business from home, it’s not a good idea to ignore taking out insurance.
+If you have more expensive equipment in your home, you should check whether your home insurance protects everything under your existing policy.
+Alternatively, if you plan to have clients visiting your home, then you may need to consider Self-Employed Public Liability Insurance.
+This is to cover you in the event they are injured and you need to pay them compensation.

 4. Can You Get Income Protection When You’re Self-Employed?

-In this case, it is possible to take out income protection when you’re self-employed which will pay out sums of money to help you pay your bills while you are not able to work (income protection is also referred to as Life Insurance).
-There are four different types of income protection for sole traders available:
+In this case, it’s possible to take out Income Protection when you’re self-employed.
+In this case, it will pay out sums of money to help you pay your bills while you are not able to work; (Income Protection is also referred to as Life Insurance).
+There are four different types of Income Protection for sole traders available: